Ensure that you've read and incorporated the 6 steps to staying safe into your planning as recommended by the Chief Medical Officer of Health.

-Complete an operation plan
+Complete an operational plan

-To help ensure the health and safety of staff and clients, all businesses must complete an operation plan and be prepared to produce it should Environmental Health or Yukon Workers' Compensation Health and Safety Board request it.
+To help ensure the health and safety of staff and clients, all businesses must complete an operational plan and be prepared to produce it should Environmental Health or Yukon Workers' Compensation Health and Safety Board request it.

 Retailers should follow these guidelines

 Ensure physical distancing of 2 metres (6 feet) at all times.
 Learn about physical distancing.

 - Remind visitors to follow the safety measures with clear signage.

 - Put up signage informing those with symptoms not to enter.
 Download the Do not come in poster for businesses.

 - Provide options for staff and clients to wash their hands.
 If soap and water are not available, use a hand sanitizer that contains at least 60% alcohol.